 For more details, refer to the Rothamsted Guide to the Classical Experiments 2006 pages 20-31, to the Plot Descriptions and Treatments and Key References listed below.

 All data available can be extracted using the e-RA Data Extraction Tool.
-These pages describe the available datasets for Park Grass
+Preview sets of data are also available.

 Herbage yields are recorded each year.
 Physical samples of crops and soils have been preserved in the Rothamsted Sample Archive.
 For more details please contact the e-RA Curators.